Last updated on June 5th, 2018

 In order to make the connections for the motorcycle brake light modulator, you’ll have to “tap” one wire, and cut another.

 First, the ground wire.
 Don’t cut this wire.
 Simply use the hobby knife to strip some insulation (without cutting the wire!).
 Then, separate the metal wire strands (poke the point of the hobby knife in the middle, then rotate it) to make a loop.
 You’ll connect the negative from the motorcycle brake light modulator here.
 Thread the negative wire from the brake controller through the middle and twist it around making a solid electrical connection.
-Since you can’t use heat shrink here, I recommend using liquid electrical tape to protect the wiring from wicking up water.
-When that happens, it leads to corrosion – a big issue on motorcycles.

 Next step – Cut the brake light wire

-Test the motorcycle brake light modulator before reassembling!
+Test the motorcycle brake light modulator!

 Before actually making the connections permanent, test the controller to make sure it works.
 Just in case the wires were misidentified or connected wrong.
 Just wrap the cable ends together (but make sure they don’t touch each other) to test for a moment.

 Once you’ve made sure it works, make the connections permanent, and protect the wiring.
 If you want, solder the connections.
 I like to do so to make sure they are reliable, however it requires careful technique.
 If you aren’t familiar with that, learn more about crimping versus soldering before proceeding.
 Especially on something as important as a brake light.
+You should also apply liquid electrical tape where possible, to prevent corrosion.
+Bonus points if you apply marine heatshrink on top of that.

-However, I’d be naive if I didn’t at least let you know that many people (and shops, for that matter) would probably use the cheap and quick options – Electrical Splicers.
+However, I’d be naive if I didn’t at least let you know that many people (and shops, for that matter) would probably use the cheap and quick option – Electrical Splicers.
 All you have to do is insert the wire and push in the metal tab with pliers.
 They work well enough, but are not 100% reliable and are pretty bulky.
 I don’t love them, but sometimes I use them if the situation is right.

 Step 4 – Test it!